Evaluating and using the adjustment weights

 This will return several results:

-• Covariate mean ASMD improvement: ASMD is "Absolute Standardized Mean Difference".
+- Covariate diagnostics: ASMD is "Absolute Standardized Mean Difference".
 For continuous variables, this measure is the same as taking the absolute value of Cohen's d statistic (also related to SSMD), when using the (weighted) standard deviation of the target population.
 For categorical variables it uses one-hot encoding.
+Also includes KLD (Kullback-Leibler divergence) metrics.

-• Model proportion deviance explained (if inverese propensity weighting method was used)
+- Model performance: Model proportion deviance explained (if inverse propensity weighting method was used)

 Output: